isoteriksoftware/react-word-cloud/README.md

 ```

 ### Configuring Other Properties
-You can configure other properties of the word cloud, such as the font family, font size, randomFunction and padding, by passing them as props to the `WordCloud` component:
+You can configure other properties of the word cloud, such as the font family, font size, random number generator function and padding, by passing them as props to the `WordCloud` component:

 ```tsx
 import { Word, WordCloud, WordCloudProps, defaultFontSize } from "@isoterik/react-word-cloud";